imishu/cypress-with-typescript/README.md

+# cypress-with-typescript

+It is an automation test repo to learn and understand Cypress test framework.
+The repo contains UI based tests only and have used [[OrangeHRM's demo site](https://opensource-demo.orangehrmlive.com/index.php/dashboard)] to build up test scenarios.

 ## Pre-Requisite:

 1. Cypress is a desktop application that users need to install in their systems.
 The Cypress desktop application supports the following operating systems: